The City of Redmond posts current job openings on this webpage and occasionally in the Sunday Bend Bulletin Help Wanted advertisements.

 JOB QUALIFICATION REQUIREMENTS:

-Must be a certified police officer or a recently (within 5 years) retired police officer in good standing.
+Must be a certified police officer with a minimum of three (3) years verifiable work experience or a recently (within 5 years) retired police officer in good standing.
 (If hired, and candidate is inactive from law enforcement for more than thirty (30) months, but less than 5 years, completion of the Police Officer Career Development Course offered by DPSST is mandatory).

 Must have successfully passed a law enforcement academy.